Label-efficient multi-organ segmentation with a diffusion model: Experiments and Results

-The quality of CT images generated by the DDPM network was evaluated at two different scales in DDPM.
-For each DDPM model, 300,000 iterations were trained and evaluated on FID, sFID, precision, recall, and F1-score metrics every 50,000 iterations.
+The quality of CT images generated by DDPM was evaluated on two different scales, U-Net (c=128) and U-Net (c=256).
+For each DDPM model, 300,000 iterations are trained and evaluated on FID, sFID, precision, recall, and F1-score metrics every 50,000 iterations.

-Table \ref{table:ddpm resolution 256} demonstrates that the generative model using DDPM (c = 128) outperforms the U-Net model (c = 256).
-This suggests that network size is not the primary factor for optimizing the generative model in this experiment.
+Table \ref{table1: ddpm resolution 256} demonstrates that the variant U-Net (c=128) outperforms the U-Net (c=256) in generative tasks.
+This suggests that the parameter scale is not the primary factor in optimizing the generative model in this experiment.
 Although the larger network converges more slowly and exhibits slightly lower performance than the smaller network, both models can generate diverse and high-quality 2D CT images.
-In Fig. \ref{fig: generated_samples}, some representative samples generated by the optimal generation model (c=128, iteration=250,000) are shown in lung and abdominal view, including most of the categories of abdominal organs.
+In Figure \ref{fig4: generated_samples}, some representative samples generated by the optimal checkpoint of U-Net (c=128, iteration=250,000) are shown in lung and abdominal view, including most of the categories of abdominal organs.

-For the generation task at a resolution of 256 $\times$ 256, the smaller U-Net network tends to stabilize after 150,000 training iterations.
+For the generation task at a resolution of 256x256, the smaller U-Net network tends to stabilize after 150,000 training iterations.
 The model with 250,000 iterations performs the best, achieving the highest level for 4 out of the 5 metrics.
-However, it is worth noting that the Precision metric reaches its optimal value after 300,000 iterations.
-It also can be observed that training a larger U-Net network (c = 256) poses more challenges and exhibits slower convergence.
+However, it is worth noting that the precision reaches its optimal value after 300,000 iterations.
+It can also be observed that training a larger network U-Net (c=256) poses more challenges and exhibits slower convergence.
 These larger-scale networks stabilize after approximately 200,000 training iterations, with the optimal model achieved at 300,000 iterations.
-While the Precision metric falls slightly below the optimal level, the remaining four indicators perform optimally.
+Although precision falls slightly below optimal level, the remaining four indicators perform optimally.